opendocsg/slw-judgments-backfill/2007_SGHC_204/report.md

  This section [referring to s 199 of the SFA] is not confined to the case of deliberate falsehood; it also covers the reckless or negligent making of misleading statements. [emphasis added by the Prosecution]

-68     Mr Koh then referred to _SM Summit Holdings v PP_ [1997] 3 SLR 922, submitting that the court’s observations at [53] (as reproduced below) equated the concept of “does not care” with that of “recklessness”:
+68     Mr Koh then referred to _SM Summit Holdings v PP_ <span class="citation">[1997] 3 SLR 922</span>, submitting that the court’s observations at [53] (as reproduced below) equated the concept of “does not care” with that of “recklessness”:

  It is one thing to say that one is reckless or does not care whether he is reproducing infringing copies of CD-ROMs, and it is another to say that he is engaged in the business of counterfeiting CD-ROMs ... [emphasis added by the Prosecution]